vashviper/lotteryv0/README.md

    - Navigate to the "Settings" tab of your forked repository.
    - Scroll down to the "GitHub Pages" section and choose the `index.html` file as the source.
    - Update the `contractAddress` variable in the HTML file with the deployed smart contract address.
+   - Update the ABI by
+       -  copying the ABI from the deployed contract in Remix IDE under Compile tab.
+       -  Replace the existing ABI array with the one you copied from Remix IDE.

+         const abi = [  // Paste the copied ABI here  // ...];

 3. **Access the Lottery Application**
    - Open the hosted HTML page on GitHub Pages.